Select BITR Apparel On Sale. Shop Now

 I wasn’t sure if this watch had a place in the Coros ecosystem, but it definitely seems to separate itself.
 Most of the overlap falls into the Apex (also $349), which at this point seems to offer no real added benefit other than a titanium alloy bezel construction and sapphire glass screen.
 I wouldn’t be surprised if we saw the Apex get the same AMOLED treatment and faster processor, with a corresponding bump up to $399 at some point soon.
 I guess we’ll see.

-For now, the Pace Pro looks be another solid offering in the already-strong stable of Coros GPS watches.
+For now, the Pace Pro looks like another solid offering in the already strong stable of Coros GPS watches.
 Stay tuned for the full review.

 _